Tatweer-Research-Future/tgp-landing/README.md

-# 🚀 Data AI Landing Page
+# 🎓 TGP2025 – Training Graduate Program Landing

-A modern, responsive landing page built with Next.js 15, React 19, and Tailwind CSS.
-This project showcases data analytics and AI services with a beautiful, interactive UI.
+A modern, responsive landing page built with Next.js 15, React 19, and Tailwind CSS for the Training Graduate Program 2025 (TGP2025).
+The program is powered by Future Company and focuses on training final-year students and fresh graduates through hands-on projects, mentorship, and workshops.

 ## ✨ Features